cryoFIT/cryo_fit2/developer_only/developer_note.md

 current    : Automatically use sophisticated strong geometry restraints (Oleg's) for nucleic acids and protein to solve floppy protein local structures (Mg_channel, adenylate kinase).
 When I used strong_ss for tRNA, cc values tend to be better (both weight_boost = 1 and 50) initially.
 However, eventually, using strong_ss tends not influence on cc.

+currently, custom_geom_ss defines distance only, angle seems to be needed to be define as well.

 05/17/2019: Updated tst2 regression to test short auto-rerun of MD